onflow/flow/flips/README.md

 ## FLIP Evaluation

 FLIPs should be evaluated for their impact on the three pillars of Flow.
 These are:
-* Community - consider how the FLIP will impact the ability for others to participate in the ongoing design and operation of the Flow network and the applications which depend on it.
+* **Community** - consider how the FLIP will impact the ability for others to participate in the ongoing design and operation of the Flow network and the applications which depend on it.
-* Empowerment - consider how the FLIP will improve the economic opportunity for creators, contributors, and participants in the community and will net positive on the marginal benefits and costs to all the impacted individuals (who choose to register their preference/vote on an issue)
+* **Empowerment** - consider how the FLIP will improve the economic opportunity for creators, contributors and participants in the community.
+The FLIP should result in a net positive on the marginal benefits and costs to all the impacted individuals (who choose to register their preference/vote on an issue).
-* Reliability - and finally, think about how the FLIP will impact the consistency, observerability, verifiability, and overall performance of the network for its users
+* **Reliability** - and finally, think about how the FLIP will impact the consistency, observerability, verifiability, and overall performance of the Flow network for its users.